microcks/api-tooling/container-images/grpcurl/README.md

 That's why I created this derivative image :wink:

+You can find the result image at `quay.io/microcks/grpcurl:v1.8.9-alpine`.

 ## How is it working?

 You can use this image to start a small container embedding `grpcurl` and then issue commands with Testcontainers: